conformism/cmake-utils/README.md

 ## Description

-This is a collection of CMake utilities to include in a C++ project a set of usefull development tools.
+This is a collection of CMake utilities to include in a C++ project a set of useful development tools.

 You can include it using [Nix](https://nixos.org/), [CPM](https://github.com/cpm-cmake/CPM.cmake), Git submodule or system wide installation.
 Nix is the recommended way as it manage the installation of the tools themselves (which are usually either not in the distro repos or outdated).